MLB delays opening day to mid-May at earliest due to virus

 Baseball Commissioner Rob Manfred made the announcement following a conference call with executives of the 30 teams.

-MLB says it is committed to playing as many games as possible when the season begins.
+“The clubs remain committed to playing as many games as possible when the season begins,” the commissioner’s office said in a statement.

 The Centers for Disease Control and Prevention recommended Sunday that gatherings of 50 people or more be canceled or postponed across the country for the next eight weeks.